gazmull/kamihime-bot/README.md

 __wikidomain:__

-Domain to link each characters.
+Wiki domain to link each character page.

 __thumbrooturl:__